whackone/docs/src/display-list/pixels.md

 # Pixels and scale factor

-Pixels are the main positioning unit used in the Jet engine.
+Pixels are the main positioning unit used in the Display List.

 ## Scale factor

-In the display list, all the pixel positions and sizes are affected by the global scale factor.
+In the Display List, all the pixel positions and sizes are influenced by the global scale factor.

 ```
 scaleFactor.on("change", function() {